Scarsdale, New York: Suburbanization

-The Arthur Suburban Home Company purchased a 150 acre farm in 1891 and converted it into a subdevelopment of one-family dwellings, starting a transformation of the community from rural to suburban.
-Civil institutions soon appeared: the Heathcote Association (1904), the Town Club (1904), the Scarsdale Woman's Club (1918) and the Scarsdale League of Women Voters (1921).
-Scarsdale High School and Greenacres Elementary School were built in 1912, and the Edgewood Elementary School opened in 1918.
-The first store in Scarsdale opened on the corner of Popham Road and Garth Road in 1912.
-By 1915, the population approached 3000.
-By 1930, that number approached 10,000.
+In 1877, Scarsdale became an express stop on the New York and Harlem Railroad, leading to an influx of commuters which jumpstarted the suburbanization process.
+Scarsdale remained mostly a farming village until after the Civil War, when The Arthur Suburban Home Company noticed the population spillover from the nearby metropolitan area, and wanted to convert Scarsdale from a rural town to a residential suburb.
+In 1891 it purchased a 150 acre farm and converted it into a subdevelopment of one-family dwellings, which ended up starting a transformation of the community from rural to suburban.
+Following this, civil institutions soon appeared: the Heathcote Association in 1904, the Town Club in 1904, the Scarsdale Woman's Club in 1918, and the Scarsdale League of Women Voters in 1921.
+Schools started opening around this time as well, and the first store in Scarsdale opened on the corner of Popham Road and Garth Road in 1912.
+From 1910 to 1915, the population had rose from 1,300 to almost 3,000, and by 1930, that number approached 10,000.

-In 1940, Nazi agent Gerhardt Alois Westrick secretly met with American business leaders at his Scarsdale home until public pressure—a reaction to articles in the New York Herald Tribune produced by British Security Coordination in New York—drove his family from the community.
-He was subsequently deported for pursuing activities unfriendly to the United States.
+In 1908, the neighboring city of White Plains began considering annexing parts of Scarsdale.
+This ultimately resulted in the people of Scarsdale protesting the idea due to the differences between the two settlements.
+Following this, the Scarsdale Town Club learned that municipalities had greater protection from annexation when incorporated as villages compared to town governments, leading Scarsdale to incorporate as a village on May 24, 1915.